z390development/z390/doc/user_guide/z390/commands.md

 ### mac

 Run mz390 macro processor to expand macro source file to BAL assembler source file. \
-The default extension for the input source file is MLC
+The default extension for the input source file is MLC.

 ### asm

-Run mz390 and az390 assembler to expand macro assembler source file and generate relocatable OBJ relocatable object file.
+Run mz390 and az390 assembler to expand macro assembler source file and generate relocatable OBJ relocatable object file. \
-The default extension for the input source file is MLC
+The default extension for the input source file is MLC.

 !!!
 Note
-    The default object file format is binary 80 byte record mainframe compatible format.
+    The default object file format is binary 80 byte record mainframe compatible format. \
     Use option OBJHEX for ASCII text format containing hex format for object code.
 The OBJHEX format supports single CSECT’s over 16 MB and you can read the OBJ file for debugging purposes.
     See [Z390 options](z390_options.md) for more details.

 ### asml

-Run mz390, az390, and lz390 to expand macro assembler source, assemble, and link to generate 390 load module.
+Run mz390, az390, and lz390 to expand macro assembler source, assemble, and link to generate 390 load module. \
-The default extension for the input source file is MLC
+The default extension for the input source file is MLC.

 ###	asmlg

 Run mz390, az390, lz390 and ez390 to expand macro source, assemble, link,
-and execute 390 load module.
+and execute 390 load module. \
-The default extension for the input source file is MLC
+The default extension for the input source file is MLC.

 ### link

 Run lz390 linker to read one or more relocatable OBJ files and create binary relocatable 390 load module file.

 If the linker option AUTOLINK is on, the linker will search SYSLIB OBJ file directory for external references to be statically linked.

 See [z390 options](z390_options.md) for more details.

 The linker includes options for AMODE and RMODE to control loading and execution modes.

 The linker also has optional input command file (with default suffix LKD) which may contain explicit INCLUDE, ENTRY, ALIAS, and NAME commands.

 ### exec

 Run ez390 emulator to execute 390 load module.

 #### Interactive debugger

 The ez390 emulator supports the following interactive test commands when the [TEST option](z390_options.md) is specified:

 - `addr=sdt` – set memory value  (i.e. `1r?=x'80'` changes mem at (r1) 31 bit